MilesMcBain/rmdgh/README.md

   - `action` is one of 'create', 'update', 'comment'
     - `number` is only valid with 'update' or 'comment'
     - `action: update` lets you update the issue title and body.
 Comments cannot be updated.
+  - `labels` can be a single label or yaml list of labels.
+Only used on 'create' and 'update'.

 ### Commenting on Issues